openxla/stablehlo/docs/spec_draft.md

 in a particular order are packed together into a tensor (e.g. how these elements are aligned, whether they are stored contiguously, etc).

+**Token Types** Values of this type are used for ordering side-effecting operations using data dependencies which are robust against compiler optimizations.

 **Function types** model functions and are referred to in the document using: 1) the full form: `(I1, ..., IN) -> (O1, ..., OM)`, or 2) the short form:
 `function`, where: